ArchipelagoMW/Archipelago/worlds/luigismansion/docs/en_Luigi's Mansion.md

 ###### Quality of life:

-- Various streamlining tweaks (removed cutscenes, dialogue, transitions)
+- Various streamlining tweaks (removed cutscenes, dialogue, transitions, and animations)
-- You can elect to lock the cave layout for the next run, giving you exactly the same floors and red chest contents as on your previous attempt.
-This functionality is accessed via the bald NPC behind the counter at the Ancient Cave Entrance
+- The Blackout can be toggled from the breaker in the breaker room, to access certain locations of the game.
-- Multiple people can connect to the same slot and collaboratively search for Iris treasures and blue chests
+-
-- Always start with Providence already in your inventory.
-(It is no longer obtained from red chests)
+-
-- (optional) Run button that allows you to move at faster than normal speed
+-

 ###### Quality of death: